Looking for an effective bed cooling system?

 The latest redesign of bFan delivers more air with less noise.
 The manufacturer says it now has higher static pressure, which allows air to push through the sheets and get into contact with your body for better cooling.

 You can adjust the hose height from 19” to 38” depending on your bed height.
-You can also adjust fan speed using the wired remote control.
+There's also a 28″-38″ option for taller beds.

 You can place the fan anywhere along your bed.
 The foot of your bed is the best position.
 It allows air to flow smoothly up to your body.